Hirokane Harima

-Hirokane Harima (播磨 浩謙, Harima Hirokane) is a Hong Kong former professional footballer who plays as a forward.
+Hirokane Harima (播磨 浩謙, Harima Hirokane) is a former Hong Kong former professional footballer who played as a forward.

 Club career

 Kitchee

 Born in Hong Kong to a Japanese father and Hong Kong mother, Harima spent time with Eastern and Rangers before joining Kitchee in 2013.
 He signed his first professional contract in July 2015, and was named among the substitutes the next month in a 2015 AFC Cup game against Kuwait SC, but did not appear in his side's 6–0 defeat.

 He would have to wait until March 2016 to make his senior debut, which came in a group stage 2016 AFC Cup game against Balestier Khalsa.
 He came on as a 64th minute substitute for Sham Kwok Keung in the 0–1 defeat.

 Harima scored his first professional goal in April 2016, the only goal in a 1–0 win over Filipino side Kaya, having replaced Lo Kwan Yee only 3 minutes earlier.

-He made his league debut for Kitchee in a 2–0 win over Eastern, again replacing Sham Kwok Keung, in the 62nd minute.
+On 7 May 2016, Harima made his league debut for Kitchee in a 2–0 win over Eastern, again replacing Sham Kwok Keung, in the 62nd minute.